top of page

 Tennis Players Giving a Group Hug

-• USTA Junior Team Tennis teams offer several options.
+• USTA Junior Team Tennis offers several options.
 Players who start on a JTT team are expected to be able to serve, maintain a rally and know how to keep score.

 • On a tennis team, you’ll learn about unity, sportsmanship and how to work together to achieve success.
 You’ll also learn that success isn’t just about winning; it’s about how you play the game and respond to challenges.